sa-tre/satre-specification/docs/source/contributing.md

 [**Jump straight to contribution process**](#contribution-process)

-We want to ensure that every user and contributor feels welcome, included and supported to participate in the SATRE project & community.
+We want to ensure that every user and contributor feels welcome, included and supported to participate in the SATRE project and community.
 We hope that the information provided in this document will make it as easy as possible for you to get involved.

 We welcome all contributions to this project via GitHub issues.